danielkbx/poundation/README.md

 # 2. PString
 A string object wraps a simple native string into a powerful object.
 It has a bunch of methods to manipulate and alter the string.

+There are several helper objects related to strings:

+## 2.1 PCharacterSet
+A character set holds single characters used for splitting, comparing and trimming.